apache/accumulo-website/_docs-2/configuration/files.md

 ### tserver

 Contains list of hosts where [Tablet Server] processes should run.
-While only one host is needed, it is recommended that multiple tablet servers are run for improved fault tolerance and peformance.
+While only one host is needed, it is recommended that multiple tablet servers are run for improved fault tolerance and performance.

 ### sserver

 Contains a list of hosts where [ScanServer] processes should run.
-While only only one host is needed, it is recommended that multiple ScanServers are run for improved performance.
+While only one host is needed, it is recommended that multiple ScanServers are run for improved performance.

 ### compaction coordinator